We published TheFINTECHBook which became a global Bestseller.

 - Cutting-Edge Fintech Startups.

-We want to hear from you if you develop the latest fintech solutions and/or new business and revenue models.
+Our authors developed the latest fintech solutions and/or new business and revenue models.

 - Enterprise Innovation Insights.

 Very often Fintech solutions require collaboration and co-creation between start-ups and large organizations.
 Our Authors show how they made it work..

 Many of our authors spot trends before they become apparent to everybody else.
 They will share their